Capgemini/dotnet-code-analysis/README.md

 ----
 ## Installation
-In order to write custom code analyzers, refactoring, and stand-alone .NET applications that utilizes the Roslyn APIs, you need to install the **.NET Compiler Platform SDK.**
+In order to implement a custom code analyzer, refactoring or a stand-alone .NET applications that leverages Roslyn APIs, you would need to install the **.NET Compiler Platform SDK.**

 Open Visual Studio 2015 -> Select **Tools** > **Extensions and Updates**.
 In the Extensions and Updates dialog box,select On-line on the left, and then in the search box, type
 **.NET Compiler Platform SDK.**